Bilal2453/coro-docs/docs/coro-net.md

 ### connect(options) {#connect}

-Establishes a connection with a TCP handle, or with a pipe handle.
+Establishes a connection with a TCP handle or with a pipe handle.

 - Both IPv4 and IPv6 can be used for TCP connections.
 - Pipe handles created by this cannot be used for IPC.